Aukryx/React_course/docs/componants/Card.md

 ## Notes

-Cards like this are widely used on the web, this here is a basic componant but you can adapt it as you need by adding descriptions, links, style effects when you hover or click it.
+Cards like this are widely used on the web, this here is a basic component but you can adapt it as you need by adding descriptions, links, style effects when you hover or click it.
 But this is not a doc about style.